MikeAleksa/MusiciansCalculator/README.md

 # Musician's Calculator

 Musician's Calculator is an app for studio musicians, producers, and mixers.
-It provides an easy interface for calculating the length of various note divisions in both milliseconds and samples for use in setting delay times, reverb predelay, or any other time-based effect to meaningful and musical values.
+It provides an easy interface for calculating the length of various note divisions in both milliseconds and samples, for use in setting delay times, reverb pre-delay, or any other time-based effect to meaningful and musical values.

 Building this app served as a my first learning experience in Swift, iOS development, and UI design.